Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Results and discussion

 \subsubsection{Accuracy of Predictions}

 In fig. \ref{fig:fig5}, we provide an overview of the ARD for a system with long-range hopping terms $t'=0.25$, $t''=0.1$, and $t'''=0$.
 The ARD increases for test data with larger $U$-values, see fig. \ref{fig:fig5}(a), although less pronounced compared to the trends in fig. \ref{fig:fig3}(a).
 We achieve relative errors between $10^{-4}$ and $10^{-2}$ over a large range of interaction strengths (fig. \ref{fig:fig5}(b)), where the best accuracy is reached at low and intermediate $U$-values, see also fig. \ref{fig:fig5}(d).
-The ARD curve in fig. \ref{fig:fig5}(c) is different compared to the case with purely nearest-neighbor interactions in fig. \ref{fig:fig3}(c), which can be explained by a different frequency dependence of $\Sigma(\mathrm{i}\omega)$ for systems with long-range interactions.
+The ARD curve in fig. \ref{fig:fig5}(c) is different from the case with purely nearest-neighbor interactions in fig. \ref{fig:fig3}(c), which can be explained by a different frequency dependence of $\Sigma(\mathrm{i}\omega)$ for systems with long-range interactions.
 Similarly, we see in fig. \ref{fig:fig5}(d) that the largest ARD occurs at larger frequency values around $\omega_{20}$ instead of $\omega_1$.
 In fig. \ref{fig:fig5}(e)-(h), we present the same metrics for our training data.
 The ARD for the off-diagonal matrix elements (yellow) increases with the on-site Coulomb repulsion $U$ (fig. \ref{fig:fig5}(e)), because off-diagonal elements corresponding to long-range interactions become more important for systems with larger $U$.
-On the other hand, the ARD does not show this trend for on-diagonal terms (purple), which is why training separate models for on- and off-diagonal elements is a useful design choice.
+On the other hand, the ARD does not show this trend for on-diagonal terms (purple).
+Long-range hopping terms broaden the underlying dispersion and weaken sharp momentum-space features, leading to a self-energy that varies more smoothly in momentum space across different interaction strengths compared to the nearest-neighbor case presented in fig. \ref{fig:fig3}.
+As a result, the relationship between the mean-field features and self-energy targets learned by the ML model remains structurally similar for different U, yielding a weak $U$-dependence of the ARD.
+This highlights why training separate models for on- and off-diagonal elements is a useful design choice.
 For the training data, the relative differences are as low as $10^{-5}$ and $10^{-8}$ for small and large frequencies, respectively, indicating near-exact results (fig. \ref{fig:fig5}(f)).
 This increases our confidence that this ML model can relate mean-field features to the many-body self-energy.
 We observe that the ARD is less dependent on $U$ for systems with long-range interactions, see fig. \ref{fig:fig5}(f) in comparison to fig. \ref{fig:fig3}(f).
 This is another indication that our method might be particularly well suited for systems with complicated long-range interactions that modify the self-energy function in a favorable way for our ML framework, see also fig. \ref{fig:fig5}(g) in comparison to the nearest-neighbor Hubbard model in fig. \ref{fig:fig3}(g).

 In the appendix, we present the same overview for the case with $t''' = 0.1$\cite{supp}.
 Similar to the previous results, we find an ARD as low as $10^{-3}$ and $10^{-7}$ over a large range of $U$-values for test and training data, respectively.